Questions and answers on the planning and subdivision fees

 3. How to you calculate the fee units as a monetary value?

-In accordance with the Monetary Units Act 2004, the fees in the planning and subdivision fee regulations are stated as monetary units and allow the amount of the calculated fee to be rounded to the nearest 10 cents.
+In accordance with the Monetary Units Act 2004, the fees in the planning and subdivision fee regulations are stated as fee units and allow the amount of the calculated fee to be rounded to the nearest 10 cents.
 Any fee ending in a multiple of 5 cents is rounded up.

 4. When should a planning authority or responsible authority apply fee waivers or rebates?